C-KQ/C-KQ.github.io/_posts/2025-06-21-CloudResumeChallenge-Part3.md

 This is done by combining pytest with moto (for generating a fake AWS environment).
 ![image](personalAssets/Images/Projects/ResumeChallenge/14_8_CICD_Pytest.png)

 Next, I deployed the test file into GitHub and run a GitHub Action to install the dependencies and run the test.
-Once it was successful, I deployed it to run on a workflow_call, allowing my Terraform Apply to only run after this test passed.
+Once it was successful, I deployed the GitHub Action to run on a **workflow_call**, allowing '**Terraform Apply**' to only run after this test has passed.
 ![image](personalAssets/Images/Projects/ResumeChallenge/14_9_CICD_PytestGithubActions.png)

 ![image](personalAssets/Images/Projects/ResumeChallenge/14_10_CICD_WorkflowPass.png)